The Fourth Chakra - The Heart Chakra

 Blocks in this Chakra will affect the upper back, arms, heart and lungs.

 Heavy heartedness, grief, pain, and anger can live here.

-This essay concerns the Heart Chakra (4th).
 The 4th chakra is the seat of love and compassion.

 One of the questions I get a lot of is around the meaning of 'popped' sternums.
 Here’s a picture.